 As we’ll see further on this guide, there’s few better ways to start adopting a minimalist approach to life than by moving out of that grandiose bedroom suite and into more modest quarters.

-That’s not to mention the potential extra income you could generate by breathing new life into an otherwise unloved space and renting it out to passing travelers on Airbnb.
+That’s not to mention the potential extra income you could generate by breathing new life into an otherwise unloved small space and renting it out to passing travelers on Airbnb.

 1: Create a Feeling of Space with Light Whites